4 Billion Years On

 This month in numbers

-North Korea experienced an April that was 1.6°C warmer than the 1961–1990 average, ranking as the 20th warmest April in 86 years of records.
-The three-month period from February to April 2026 also saw an anomaly of +1.6°C, making it the 22nd warmest such period on record.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, just shy of the record set in April 2025.
+North Korea experienced an April that was 1.6°C warmer than the 1961–1990 baseline, with an average temperature of 8.34°C. This ranks as the 20th warmest April in 86 years of records.
+Globally, April 2026 was the 2nd warmest April on record for land temperature, with an anomaly of +1.1°C, just shy of the record set in April 2025.

 What changed